About sexual abuse and assault

 - being forced, threatened or intimidated

-- being mislead (e.g. by someone pretending to be a doctor)
+- being misled (e.g. by someone pretending to be a doctor or your partner)

 - under 16 years of age.

 Sexual assault can be perpetrated by a stranger, but is most commonly committed by a person known to the victim.
 This may include a partner or date, family member (including step-family or foster family–this is known as incest), friend, colleague or other acquaintance.